SoCal-Software-Labs/CrissCross/README.md

 # CrissCross - Like IPFS... but with Redis Protocol, a SQL Layer, Privacy and Distribution as well as File Downloads

 CrissCross is a new way to share immutable structures.
 Build a tree, get a hash and distribute it in your own private cluster.
 Connect with any language that has a redis client.
-Store data in high speed, Redis compatible, databases.
+Store data in high speed databases.

 ## Status